⚡ Quick Verdict:

 📋 How to switch:

-- Export your leads and contacts from Close CRM as a CSV file
+- Export your contacts and deals from Close CRM using the built-in data export tools

-- Import your data using Salesforce’s Data Import Wizard and configure your pipelines
+- Import your data via Salesforce’s Data Import Wizard and reconnect your marketing and communication tools

 Final Verdict